MicrosoftDocs/azure-docs/includes/active-directory-entitlement-management-lifecycle-policy.md

 ms.custom: include file
 ---

-## Expiration
+## Lifecycle

-In the Expiration section, you specify when a user's assignment to the access package expires.
+On the **Lifecycle** tab, you specify when a user's assignment to the access package expires.

 1. In the **Expiration** section, set **Access package assignments expires** to **On date**, **Number of days**, or **Never**.